The shame of betrayal is a complex and painful emotion to experience. Our husband cheated, yet we, the faithful wife, often feel betrayal shame.

 The unfaithful didn't make fools out of us; they made fools out of themselves.

 We can't change what happened; our partners' cheated.
-However, we can change ourselves, one step at a time.
+However, we can change ourselves, one step at a time through self-care.
 Self-care frees us from the shame of betrayal and being cheated on.
-It supports our choice to change for the better despite what happened and what they did to us.
+It supports our choice to change for the better despite what happened and what broken and flawed people did to us.

 As we heal, we discover new things like post-betrayal transformation.
 It's us raising ourselves, like phoenixes, out of the rubble infidelity made of our lives into stronger women than we were before.
 Despite the pain we have been through, we become more powerful and more amazing!
 And we can find that place of living in our 'amazing' as we focus on our self-care and healing.